swapbits/hackernews/README.md

 * BestStoriesCachingService (cache)
 * BestStoriesService (no cache)
+* The service retries failed HTTP requests up to 3 times using a retry policy.
 * There are unit tests in Stories.Application.UnitTest/TestBestStoriesService
 * There is swagger http://localhost:5044/swagger/index.html (if you run the project in Development environment)

 ## Todo
-* Replace hardcoded limits with configuration values from appsettings.json using DI.
+* Replace hardcoded limits with configuration values from appsettings.json, injected via DI.
+* Replace hardcoded retry attempts with configuration values from appsettings.json, injected via DI.
 * Add logs.
 * Use non-blocking approach in GetStories methods.
 * Create an integration tests project.
 Move tests from TestHackerNewsClient to it.
 Add stress tests.